Travelling to Morocco in April: Is it a good time to visit?

 Weather in Morocco in April

-With temperatures in the mid-20s Celsius (mid-70s Fahrenheit) across much of Morocco, April is an ideal time to visit for those who like mild weather.
-The coastal areas tend to be a bit cooler, with the mercury in Tangier in the high teens/low 20s.
 Despite the generally mild and sunny conditions, the evenings can bring a noticeable drop in temperature, with lows reaching down to around 12°C (53°F) in some areas.
-Even the Sahara, which bakes under the daytime sun, can be quite chilly once darkness falls.
+Even the Sahara, which bakes under the daytime sun, can be quite chilly once darkness falls, so pack your warm woollies!

 While April is typically a dry month across Morocco, the Atlas Mountains stand as an exception.
-They receive an average of up to 35mm of precipitation during the month, making it the wettest time of year in the region.
-Overall, the combination of warm, comfortable days and cool, crisp nights creates an inviting atmosphere that’s ideal for both culture vultures and outdoor enthusiasts.
+They receive an average of around 35mm of precipitation during the month, making it the wettest time of year in the region.
+Be sure to pack a waterproof jacket if you're hiking in Morocco during your April trip!

 Visiting Morocco in April